 The Company started mining operations at its Bonanza Ledge II project in the first quarter of 2021 as it was granted in Q1 2021, a notice of departure from the Ministry of Energy, Mines and Low Carbon Innovation of British Columbia.
-The Company announced on October 27, 2021 receipt of the final amendments for the Bonanza Ledge II mine and QR mill permits.
-The Cow Mountain underground bulk sample permit was received in July 2021.
-The underground portal was completed in Q4 2021 and the Company has now put on hold, its bulk sample activities to focus on the completion of the Cariboo Gold Project feasibility study anticipated to be completed by the end of 2022.
+The Company announced on October 27, 2021 receipt of the final amendments for the Bonanza Ledge II mine and QR mill permits..
+The underground portal was completed in Q4 2021 and the Company has put on hold the bulk sample activities.